webplatform/docs/html/elements/comment/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
+|High-level issues=Move Candidate, Needs Topics, Missing Relevant Sections, Data Not Semantic, Unreviewed Import
 |Content=Incomplete, Not Neutral, Cleanup, Compatibility Incomplete, Examples Best Practices
+|Editorial notes=There is no such thing as a "comment" element.
+Comments are a part of the HTML syntax.
+This page should be moved out of the html/elements tree.
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}